cvyl/cvyl.github.io/source/projects/index.md

 ### CloudFlare AI chat

 A small project using CloudFlare's new AI workers.
 A proof on concept demo can be found at [ai.cvyl.me](https://ai.cvyl.me).

+## Website Projects

+### Terminal Simulator

+A simple terminal simulator that replicates the DOS/UNIX style terminal with commands and a boot-up screen.
+Visit it at [cvyl.me/terminal](https://cvyl.me/terminal).